 1. Size & Weight

-The vast majority of AK-47s will never be shot past 100 yards and their entire lifetime.
-Making these rifles prime candidates for red dot optics, especially miniature red dot optics.
+The vast majority of AK-47s will never be shot past 100 yards in their entire lifetime, making these rifles prime candidates for red dot optics, especially miniature red dot optics.
 The AK-47 is a rifle that doesn’t recoil very hard so adding weight and bulk to the rifle only makes it more difficult to use and doesn’t improve the handling in any meaningful way.

-Stick with a slim and trim as an optic as you can get away with for the task you have at hand.
-You’ll appreciate it after an hour to at the range, or on opening day of deer season.
+Stick with as slim and trim an optic as you can get away with for the task you have at hand.
+You’ll appreciate it after an hour or two at the range, or on opening day of deer season.